Generation of Large-scale Magnetic Fields Upstream of Gamma-Ray Burst Afterglow Shocks

-To obtain a realistic value for $\sigma_f$, we plug $\alpha \sim 1$ and $\left[t_{f, \, {\rm GRB}} \, \omega_{pi}\right](\alpha \sim 1) \sim 2 \times 10^5$ into Equation \eqref{eq:sigma_scaling}, yielding
+To obtain a realistic value for $\sigma_{\rm f}$, we plug $\alpha \sim 1$ and $\left[t_{f, \, {\rm GRB}} \, \omega_{\rm pi}\right](\alpha \sim 1) \sim 2 \times 10^5$ into Equation \eqref{eq:sigma_scaling}, yielding

 this magnetization is three orders of magnitude below the critical magnetization, $\sigma_{\rm cr} \sim 3 \times 10^{-5}$, above which particle acceleration is inhibited in relativistic electron-proton shocks \citep[e.g.,][]{sironimaxenergy,plotnikov_18}.
 Therefore, the magnetic field generated by pair loading at $R \sim 10^{17} \, {\rm cm}$ (corresponding to $\alpha \sim 1$) will not inhibit particle acceleration.
-According to Equation \eqref{eq:sigma_scaling}, $\sigma_f$ should increase monotonically with $\alpha$; for $\alpha \sim 10$, we obtain $\sigma_f(\alpha \sim 10) \sim 10^{-7}$, which is still well within the regime of efficient particle acceleration.
+According to Equation \eqref{eq:sigma_scaling}, $\sigma_{\rm f}$ should increase monotonically with $\alpha$; for $\alpha \sim 10$, we obtain $\sigma_{\rm f}(\alpha \sim 10) \sim 10^{-7}$, which is still well within the regime of efficient particle acceleration.

 Finally, we can assess whether shock-accelerated ions are magnetized in the field produced by upstream pair enrichment.
-In the downstream frame, the Larmor radius of an ion in the upstream field is given by
+In the downstream region, the Larmor radius of an ion gyrating in the field generated by upstream pair enrichment is given by